Royle Stillman

-Royle Eldon Stillman (born January 2, 1951) is an American former professional baseball player whose career lasted for 3 seasons (1975–1977).
+Royle Eldon Stillman (born January 2, 1951) is an American former professional baseball player whose major league career lasted for 3 seasons (1975–1977).

 Beginnings

 An outfielder, he appeared in 75 Major League Baseball games, and played all or part of three seasons (1975– 1977) for the Baltimore Orioles and Chicago White Sox.
 Stillman threw and batted left-handed; he stood 5 ft 11 in tall and weighed 180 lb.

 Draft

 Originally drafted out of North Torrance High School by the Los Angeles Dodgers in 1969 during the 22nd round, the native of Santa Monica, California, played in the Dodger farm system for three years, rising to the Double-A level.
 He was acquired along with Doyle Alexander, Bob O'Brien and Sergio Robles by the Baltimore Orioles from the Dodgers for Frank Robinson and Pete Richert at the Winter Meetings on December 2, 1971.

 Minor Leagues

 Stillman spent 31/2 more seasons in the minors — batting over .300 twice — before his recall to Baltimore in June 1975.
 In his debut on June 22, he pinch hit for Doug DeCinces and struck out against Luis Tiant of the Boston Red Sox.
 He returned to the Triple-A Rochester Red Wings until his September recall, and he collected six hits in 13 at bats during that late-season trial to finish with a .429 MLB batting average.